f-viktor/intzd/README.md

 # INTDZ aka.
-"It's Not That Deep Zen"
+"It's Not That Deep, Zen"
 Aka.
 I'm too cheap to pay $8/mo for good quality audiobooks.
 Using tacotron2 -> waveglow to convert .epub into audiobooks.